nolanwinsman/ezarr/README.md

 - **SSD Directory**: For storing configuration files and app data.
 - **HDD Directory**: For mass storage such as media and downloads.

+Also includes a few other small changes for my personal preference.

 ### What Changed?

 - **Python Script**: Modified to prompt for and handle two root directories during execution.
 - **Python Script**: Now creates an `anime_movies`, `cartoon_movies`, and `documentaries` folder with exact same permissions as the `movies` folder
 - **Python Script**: Now creates an `anime`, and `cartoons` folder with exact same permissions as the `tv` folder
+- **Python Script**: Changed Qbittorrent docker container to be the [hotio qbittorrent](https://hotio.dev/containers/qbittorrent/) container
 - **Shell Scripts**: No changes were made to the shell scripts, preserving compatibility with the original repository.

 ### Usage